opentelekomcloud-docs/elastic-cloud-server/umn/source/service_overview/what_is_ecs.rst

 Access Methods
 --------------

-The public cloud provides a web-based service management platform.
-You can access ECSs through HTTPS-compliant application programming interfaces (APIs) or the management console.
+You can access ECS through the web-based management console or HTTPS-based application programming interfaces (APIs).

 -  Accessing ECSs through APIs

-   Use this method if you are required to integrate the ECSs on the public cloud platform into a third-party system for secondary development.
-For detailed operations, see *Elastic Cloud Server API Reference*.
+   Use this method if you intend to integrate the ECSs on the cloud platform into a third-party system for secondary development.
+For details, see *Elastic Cloud Server API Reference*.

 -  Accessing ECSs through the management console

    Use this method if you are not required to integrate ECSs with a third-party system.

-   After registering on the public cloud platform, log in to the management console and click **Elastic Cloud Server** under **Compute** on the homepage.
+   Log in to the management console with your account and choose **Elastic Cloud Server** on the homepage.